What is Genetic Testing?

 IHC testing is strongly recommended for all colon and uterine cancers, some types of kidney cancers and for rare types of tumours called pheochromocytomas and paragangliomas.

-IHC testing can even be done many years after the tumour or cancer occurred if it wasn't done at the time.
-This is because a small piece of the cancer, called a tumour block, must be stored for 7 to 10 years.
+If it wasn't done at the time of diagnosis, IHC testing can even be done many years after the tumour or cancer occurred This is because a small piece of the cancer, called a tumour block, must be stored for 7 to 10 years.
 Testing can even be done if the patient has died (although this would not be Medicare funded).

 For example, MMR IHC testing of a colon cancer is Medicare funded, even many years after the cancer was removed.
 This testing can detect the possibility of Lynch syndrome, a hereditary cancer syndrome associated with a very high risk of bowel and uterine cancers.
 You can read more about Lynch syndrome in our Genes section.